Leslie Essington GOW

 Biography contributed by Faithe Jones

-The death occurred at Prince Henry Hospital, Sydney, last week of Mr. Leslie Essington Gow, late of Rawsonville.
+The death occurred at Prince of Wales Hospital, Sydney, last week of Mr. Leslie Essington Gow, late of Rawsonville.
 Mr. Gow served with the AIF in World War l, and was severely wounded in 1917.
 The greater part of his life since his return to Australia had been spent in hospitals.
 A widow and four adult children survive.
 Burial was made at Botany cemetery.